bibanon/android-development-codex/E970-radios.md

 T-Mobile users will have to get their phone [[SIM-Unlocked|E970 SIM Unlock]] before continuing.

-The Nexus 4 radios tend to be a better choice for T-Mobile users, since their network generally does not support LTE yet, and compatibility tends to be better.
+The Nexus 4 and hybrid radios tend to be a better choice for T-Mobile users, since their network generally does not support LTE yet, and compatibility tends to be better.

+* [Morrislee's Hybrid Radios](http://forum.xda-developers.com/showthread.php?t=2412052) - These combine the new power management features of the new radios, with the LTE capability of the old radios.
 * .48 - Said to be the best, with minimal data drops and good network.
-However, no reports on LTE compatibility.
+However, LTE is disabled.